B2.5 Add and subtract fractions with like denominators, in various contexts.

 Knowledge: Denominator

 The denominator is the number at the bottom of the fraction.
 This number allows us to know how many equivalent parts there are in the whole.
-When there are like denominators, this means that the 2 denominators are identical.
+When there are fractions with like denominators, this means that their denominators are the same and they share the same unit fraction.